reaskearth/api/README.md

 python3 ./deepcyc_gateep.py
 ```

+This should leave a `.json` file in the current directory containing the results.

 ## API Authentication

 The API uses an OpenID Connect (IODC) authentication flow whereby a username/email and password are used to get an access token, which is then used for subsequent API calls.
 Please keep your password in a secure place.